Every writer who has ever lived has lusted after ideas.

-Here are two of the most significant idea repositories on earth …
+Here are two of the most significant idea repositories on Earth …

 1. The modern media is a torrent of ideas

-In this information age, you have absolutely no reason to “draw a blank”.
+In this information age, you have absolutely no reason to “draw a blank.”

 There is no drought of ideas.

-You have more computing power in your pocket than it took to send men to the moon.
-What are you doing with it?
+“You have more computing power in your pocket than it took to send men to the moon.
+What are you doing with it?”

 Research.
 Read.
-Steal.
+Compile.

-Product manuals, literature, interviews, talk radio, magazines, newspapers, television, Twitter, Google Trends, movies, Wikipedia, and on and on and on …
+Product manuals, literature, interviews, talk radio, podcasts, magazines, newspapers, television, Twitter, Google Trends, movies, Wikipedia, and on and on and on …

+It’s all there, right in your pocket, waiting to be compiled and analyzed.
 And it’s actually more than you’ll ever need.